Keycloak

-Keycloak is an open source software product to allow single sign-on with Identity and Access Management aimed at modern applications and services. this WildFly community project is under the stewardship of Red Hat who use it as the upstream project for their RH-SSO product.
+Keycloak is an open-source software product to allow single sign-on with identity and access management aimed at modern applications and services.
+Until April 2023, this WildFly community project was under the stewardship of Red Hat, who use it as the upstream project for their Red Hat build of Keycloak.
+In April 2023, Keycloak was donated to the CNCF and joined the foundation as an incubating project.

+Keycloak supports various protocols such as OpenID, OAuth version 2.0 and SAML and provides features such as user management, two-factor authentication, permissions and roles management, creating token services, etc. It is possible to integrate Keycloak with other technologies, such as front-end frameworks like React or Angular, as well as containerization solutions like Docker.

 History

 The first production release of Keycloak was in September 2014, with development having started about a year earlier.
-In 2016 Red Hat switched the RH SSO product from being based on the PicketLink framework to being based on the Keycloak upstream Project.
+In 2016, Red Hat switched the RH SSO product from being based on the PicketLink framework to being based on the Keycloak upstream Project.
 This followed a merging of the PicketLink codebase into Keycloak.